Skip to main content

 1. Install your Promise

-2. Create and submit a Kratix Resource Request
+2. Create and submit a Kratix request for a Resource

 3. Review of a Kratix Promise parts (in detail)